petrohi/k155la3/content/posts/2020/allbot_rust_part4.md

     }
 }
 ```

+The `animate` function takes a slice of references to `Move` structures, and the total time of animation (`speed`).
+Given that we have 20 milliseconds PWM cycle, it makes sense to change the servo angle at a step that is no shorter than 20 milliseconds.
+With fixed 20 milliseconds per step (`STEP_SPEED`), the `annotation` function computes the delta angle to move at every animation step.
+With this, it writes the angle for each servo motor in lockstep with sleeping in-between.

+Note how we are using statically allocated `Vec` from an awesome [heapless](https://docs.rs/heapless) library, knowing that we have at most 8 moves that can participate in one animation.
+This invariant is enforced by unwrapping the `push` function result and therefore, will panic if slice with more than 8 moves was passed.

+Also, note that we changed the `degrees` function to round up and down to the boundaries instead of panicking.
+In other words, it sets to 0 when the input is <0 and to 180 when it is >180.
+This way, we are safe with rounding errors.

 Let's mount hip motors and see how this works in practice.
 The `ALLBOT` structure contains references to servo motors named by their placement in the robot's body.
 The `init` function sets all motors to 90 degrees.
 The `test` function animates the motors between 90 and 45 degrees with a given speed in milliseconds.